imrafaelmerino/JIO/README.md

 - `timeout`: Sets a timeout for the effect, allowing you to limit how long you are willing to wait for its completion.
 - `timeoutOrElse`: Similar to `timeout`, but with a fallback value that is returned if the timeout is exceeded.

-- **Being sneaky**: Sometimes, you need to sneak a peek into the execution of an effect:
+**Being sneaky!**: Sometimes, you need to sneak a peek into the execution of an effect:

 ```code
 interface IO<O> extends Supplier<Future<O>> {